 This is not a circle of my personal disciples loyal to me , whom I can chose single handedly as I wish.

-This is like supporting with the British Empire, warts and all, not to mention the USSR, to defeat Hitler.
+This is like supporting the British Empire, warts and all, not to mention the USSR, to defeat Hitler.

 Besides, where does it say that a moderate candidate able to win in a purple state is doomed to be à Fetterman/ Judas?
 Ossoff ànd Hassan , for example can’t be accused of that.